ServiceCanada/search-ui/CONTRIBUTING.md

 If you don't have write access, editing a file will create a Fork of this project for you to save your proposed changes to.
 Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.

 If this is your first time contributing on GitHub, don't worry!
-Let us know if you have any questions via contact method listed on [Principal Publisher's GCpedia page](https://www.gcpedia.gc.ca/wiki/Principal_Publisher_at_Service_Canada).
+Let us know if you have any questions via a contact method listed on [Principal Publisher's GCpedia page](https://www.gcpedia.gc.ca/wiki/Principal_Publisher_at_Service_Canada).

 ### Security